 If Level 3 drought permits were required, we will continue to carry out environmental monitoring and assessment for a period after hydrological triggers have recovered to understand how the environment is recovering.
-We recognise that some species and habitats will take longer to recover from drought and potential drought actions than others.
-Consequently, we confirm that recovery monitoring (ecological and hydrological) will continue until full recovery is observed and agreed with Natural England.

 12.2 Post Drought Review

 We will complete a Post Drought Review (PDR) comprising data collation and report writing within four months of a drought ending.
 It will be overseen by our Business Continuity Team and all members of the Drought Management Group will be expected to contribute.